 Mundoro has a majority independent Board, three of four Directors are independent.
 Independence status is based on the standards set forth in National Instrument 52-110 ("NI 52-110") and other policies and standards as deemed necessary or relevant by the Board.
 The three independent Directors are Michael Calyniuk, Nick Hatch and Stephen Altmann.
-In accordance with NI 52-110, Teodora Dechev is precluded from being considered independent as she has a material relationship with and is the Chief Executive Officer and President.
+In accordance with NI 52-110, Teodora Dechev is precluded from being considered independent as she has a material relationship with and is the Chief Executive Officer and President).
+New director nominee, Mark Platt, is considered independent.
 An in-camera session is included on the agenda of every Board and Committee meeting.
 The Board has developed a written position description for the Chief Executive Officer and President.